nielsberglund/nielsblogsource/content/posts/2022-01-10-how-to-stream-data-to-event-hubs-from-databases-using-kafka-connect--debezium-in-docker---i.md

 * When setting up a username/password, you use a JAAS configuration.
 * When using SASL with Event Hubs, the username is hard-coded to `$ConnectionString`.
 Using `docker-compose.yml` you need to use two dollar signs: `$$ConnectionString`.
 You can read more about it [here][7].

-In the next post, we look at configuring the connector, and we will see whether Debezium to Event Hubs actually works.
+In the [next post][8], we look at configuring the connector, and we will see whether Debezium to Event Hubs actually works.

 ## ~ Finally